-We have developed online information sessions (offered in late Summer and Fall 2018) to help prospective applicants get detailed information about the admissions process and program details.
-Please see our schedule for the 18-19 admissions information sessions for more information.
+We have developed online information sessions (offered in late Summer and Fall 2019) to help prospective applicants get detailed information about the admissions process and program details.
+Schedule of information sessions will be posted by May 2019.

 Applicants must have completed a bachelor’s degree from a U.S. college or university accredited by a regional accrediting association; or completed an international degree that is equivalent to a U.S. bachelor’s degree from a college or university of recognized standing.
 Please see the minimum international education requirements.